UPDATED: Original Post on February 6, 2019

-I’m just going to say it.
-You should never try and build a brand around “what the customers want.”
+I’m just going to say it…and I say it to the client each and every time.
+You should never try to build a brand around “what the customers want.”

 You’re right, in terms of how you should build your business processes, craft a customer service philosophy and ensure perceived value for your customers.

-But those are business practices.
+But those are business processes and stem from how you deliver your product and/or services.
 Your brand is so much more.

-There are three things you need to keep in mind in terms of your company brand:
+There are three things you need to keep in mind when building or refreshing your company brand:

 You truly need to pin your brand promise down to 1-2 core things that are real and authentic about you that your competition cannot claim.
 It needs to be innate.
-Something that is a part of your culture and the essence of your success.
-It needs to be something that improves the lives of those willing to pay for it (or at least perceived improvement….that Starbucks coffee, iPhone, BMW may not really be changing your life but advocates of those brands sure do believe that they are!).
+Something that is inherent to your culture and the essence of your success.
+It needs to be something that improves the lives of those willing to pay for it (or at least perceived improvement...that Starbucks coffee, iPhone or BMW may not truly be changing your life, but advocates for those brands certainly believe that they are).

 Figure out who you really are and be yourself.
 Consistently.
 Consistency is key.
-For example, retainer REI opted out of Black Friday and instead marketed that they hoped their customers would instead #optoutside and enjoy the outdoors.
-A bold move when so many retainers rely on Black Friday shopping to catapult them into the holidays.
+For example, retailer REI has opted out of Black Friday since 2015 and instead marketed that they hoped their customers would #optoutside and enjoy the outdoors.
+A bold move when so many retailers rely on Black Friday shopping to catapult them into the holidays.
 But this move only made their customers all the more loyal.

 Sometimes you have to step outside of your comfort zone in order to get people’s attention.
-Leverage your marketing and customer touch points to be different.
+Leverage your marketing and customer touchpoints to be different.
 If everyone in your industry “does it this way” that’s the exact reason why you shouldn’t.
 Trust me, people will take notice if you aren’t afraid to be different.
 Especially if you’re doing it for them.
-Show your true colors in a creative and authentic way in your marketing like our client Nix Health did in their 2010 rebrand.
-A David and Goliath story, Nix Health was a privately owned health care system competing against national brands with multi-million dollar marketing budgets.
-They had to show their unique differentiators in a bold way.
-We helped them with a new logo, color palette and messaging platform that touted the advantages of a smaller health system.
+Show your true colors in a creative and authentic way.

-You, too, can build a powerful brand for your company.
+You can build a powerful brand for your company.
 But the first step is always going to be to dig deep, figure out your core strengths and why it is that your best customers stay loyal to you.
 How are you improving their lives?
 Build your brand on that and then reel in more customers like them!
-In marketing, different is a good thing.
+In marketing, different is most often a really good thing.
 Especially if it’s 100% genuine.